suixinsuo/olympus-protocol/docs/Using Components.md

 5. Initialize locker

-In this case, we don’t have a unique interval, but a interval for each token.
+In this case, we don’t have a unique interval, but an interval for each token.
 We need to initialize each interval the first time a new token is added into the fund.
 No worries, that logic is already present:

 ```javascript
  function updateTokens(ERC20Extended[] _updatedTokens) private returns(bool success) {